Baumgaer/boilerplate/README.md

     - Web frontend development
         - `npm run dev:web`
     - App development
-        - `npm run dev:app`
+        - `npm run dev:app` (manually choose platform)
+            - `npm run dev:app:android`
+            - `npm run dev:app:ios`
-    - Everything at the same time
+    - Everything at the same time except app
         - `npm run dev`
 - Build
     - Server build
         - `npm run build:server` (currently not available)
     - Web frontend build
-        - `npm run build:web` (currently not available)
+        - `npm run build:web`
     - App build
-        - `npm run build:app` (currently not available)
+        - `npm run build:app` (manually choose platform)
+            - `npm run build:app:android`
+            - `npm run build:app:ios`
-    - Everything at the same time
+    - Everything at the same time except app
         - `npm run build`
+- Test
+    - Unit-Tests
+        - `npm run test:unit`
+    - E2E-Tests
+        - `npm run test:e2e`
+    - Everything sequentially
+        - `npm run test`

 ## Conventions

 - Scripts are linted by eslint with rules defined in the `.eslintrc`
 - Styles are linted by stylelint with rules defined in the `.stylelintrc`
 - Commit messages are linted by commitlint with rules defined in the `.commitlintrc`
-    - The format is: `type(scrope?): message #issue`
+    - The format is: `type(scope?): message #issue`
     - `type` can be:
         - `build` for updating build configuration, development tools or other changes irrelevant to the user
-        - `chore` for changes which are not relevant to the build or production like typos in comments for example
+        - `chore` for changes which are not relevant to the build, production or documentation like typos in comments for example
         - `ci` for changes in the CI/CD chain
         - `docs` for changes to the documentation
         - `feat` for a new feature for the user, not a new feature for build script.
 Such commit will trigger a release bumping a MINOR version